 An advantage to rasters is that the geographic location of each pixel of a raster is implied by its position is the matrix and not all coordinates are explicitly stored.
 This means that data analysis is usually faster and rasters are well suited for quantitative analysis and calculations.
 Rasters can be stored as thematic data (discrete classes) or continuous data that is best for numeric data like elevation, reflectance or rainfall.
 The downside of rasters is that the cell size determines the minimum resolution.
 Linear, or skinny, features can be difficult to represent, especially at large pixel sizes.
 It is difficult to store large numbers of attributes and cartographic outputs can appear blocky, or pixelated.

 In the mapping world, a common rule of thumb is “vector is better but raster is faster.”
-For the NSink model, although the vector method works on the initial area, there is huge incentive to be able to expand the study area and speed up the geoprocessing.
+For the NSink model, the vector method works on the initial area; however, there is huge incentive to be able to expand the study area and speed up the geoprocessing.
 Utilizing raster models, instead of vector models, would likely decrease the processing time while keeping users interested and preventing them from bailing on the tool.

-The Issues
+The Vector Issues

 In order for the vector data to work properly in the vector models, some data pre-processing was required.
 The layers originated as part of the NHD Plus and the edits included

 Joined tables to access flow/velocity numbers